genropy/genropy_saved/docs/genro/components/components/th/th_gui.rst

     .. image:: ../../../_images/components/th/bottom_bar.png

-    The bottom bar is used by default to send message to user (like ... add???).
+    The bottom bar is used by default to send message to user (like ...
+TODO).

-    You can customize it ... add???
+    You can customize it ...
+TODO

 .. _data_entry: